darraghoriordan/eslint-plugin-nestjs-typed/README.md

 Version 3.x supports Eslint version >=8.x and typescript eslint parser 5+

 There were many breaking changes between these versions.

+## Why use this package?

+If you use NestJs (https://nestjs.com/) then these rules will help keep you usage of decorators consistent.

+See the following summaries

 ### 1. Detect Nest Dependency Injection issues